 - 1 liter of milk or cream

-- Put the milk and kefir grains into a glass jar.
+- Put the milk and kefir grains into a glass container.

-- Leave in a warm location for a minimum of 8 hours, and up to 48 hours depending on how strongly flavoured you want your kefir to be.
+- Leave in a warm location for a minimum of 8 hours and up to 48 hours depending on how strong you want the kefir to be.
+The longer you leave it the more sparkling and sour it will become.

 - Remove the grains and reserve for future use.

-- My kefir culture usually floats, so I simply scoop it out with a spoon.
-If it sinks, then I pour it through a strainer.
+- My kefir culture usually floats after 8 hours of fermenting, so I simply scoop it out with a spoon.
+If you have the tiny kefir grains then you will need to pour your kefir through a strainer.

-- If you have too many grains, or you leave your kefir out on the counter too long you will end up curdling your milk.
+- If you have too many grains or you leave your kefir out on the counter too long you will end up curdling your milk.
 This is perfectly good to eat!
-Read up on kefir cheese to know how to use your over-cultured milk.
+Turn it into kefir cheese for a delicious and probiotic cheese spread.

 Like all living beings, kefir does require a bit of TLC.
 Here’s how to care for your new “pet”:

 - Kefir is happiest in fresh milk at room temperature.
-Try to pace your culturing with your consumption so that you can keep your kefir out of the fridge.
-If you only use a little bit of kefir, then just culture 2 cups with 1 tbsp of grains.
+Try to pace your culturing with your consumption so that you can keep your kefir out of the fridge most of the time.
+If you only use a little bit of kefir, then just culture 2 cups at a time with 1 tbsp of grains.

 - Happy kefir will keep multiplying, so you’ll quickly end up with more grains then you’ll need.
-Though the grains are edible, I would recommend passing them along to a friend instead (or otherwise disposing of them).
+Though the grains are edible, I would recommend passing them along to a friend instead.

 - If your grains turn a funny colour, then it’s likely that they’ve picked up some invasive mold/bacteria.
 Unfortunately the best way to fix this is to throw them out and start anew.
-(I’ve had my grains go pink on me.
-Luckily I have shared with a lot of friends so I can borrow back more kefir grains!)
+(I’ve had my grains go pink on me a few times.
+Luckily I’ve shared with a lot of friends so I can borrow back more kefir grains!)

 Weird, Wonderful and Completely Untrue Kefir Tales

-There are a lot of stories going around about how to care for your kefir, that are just not true.
-I’ve had the same culture kicking along for the past 5 years or so… so I’m pretty sure I know my stuff:
+There are a lot of stories going around about how to care for your kefir are not true.
+I’ve had the same culture kicking along for the past 7 years or so… so I’m pretty sure I know my stuff:

 - You don’t need to wash your grains.
 They just need fresh milk to keep them healthy and strong.
 Water is unnecessary and probably harmful considering the potential risks of chlorine for our little friends.

-- You can use metal utensils… unless you use really old-school copper or iron utensils… then the latic acid of the milk might damage your utensils.
-Otherwise stainless steel is fine.
+- You can use metal utensils… unless you have really old-school copper or iron utensils… then the latic acid of the milk might damage your utensils.
+Otherwise stainless steel wont harm kefir grains.